woording/woording-android/README.md

 <img alt="Lists and list overview" src="./screenshots/tablet/Lists and list overview.PNG" />

 #### Submodules
-To cloning the submodules you have to normal clone this project and then run the following commands:
+To clone the submodules you have to clone this project normally and then run the following commands:
 ```bash
 git submodule init
 git submodule update
 ```

-For updating submodules do:
+To update submodules do:
 ```bash
 git submodule foreach git pull
 ```